headshot2017/ao-nds/README.md

 [Attorney Online](https://aceattorneyonline.com) client for the Nintendo DS.

-Made with devkitARM & libnds by Headshotnoby Additional code by stonedDiscord
+Made with devkitARM & libnds by Headshotnoby<br/>
+Additional code by stonedDiscord<br/>
 UI design by Samevi

 **STILL UNDER DEVELOPMENT!**